top of page

 Ward 2 - Victoria Day Fireworks in Nobleton is a great chance to support a wonderful community initiative.
 Please join in and support this great initiative.

 Ward 3 - King's Fire Services has installed two new dry hydrants in Ward 3, one at the highway 27 and 17th sideroad and another on the 16th between the 8th and 7th concessions.
-These dry hydrants make use of local ponds providing our fire trucks with quick access to water in case of emergency and help reduce insurance rates.
+These dry hydrants make use of area ponds to provide fire trucks with quick access to water in case of emergency.
+Check with your insurance provider to see if you are eligible for a discount based on the availability of these new hydrants.

 Ward 4 - May 4th Schomberg is hosting a Jane's Walk which is a community led history walk to start at the library and go to the community hall.
 King Township is supporting the event with a gallery presentation at the Community Hall featuring images of old and new Main St.